 - 2 We used frequently asked questions from clients by email or phone to power the Q&A card and ensure other clients experiencing similar issues could quickly find the answer to their question without having to call in.

 - 3 The Recent Pages card showed a list the pages a client visited most often.
 This was to help clients who had become reliant on the portal to navigate to the pages they used daily.

 - 4 The Company Bulletins card showed a list of internal posts and updates from Payworks to keep clients aware of any work related events.

 Following the launch, clients remarked that they enjoyed the new design and wanted to purchase other modules that integrated into the portal, such as Analytics, and Time Management.
-They also noted that they were better made aware of legislative changes, product releases, and more because of the posts by the marketing and product departments.
+They noted that they were better made aware of legislative changes, product releases, etc because of posts by the marketing and product departments.